LucyMac/JS-basics/README.md

-# JS exercises
+# JS Basics

-This is a random collection of exercises I did through my journey learning JavaScript.
-The ones visible so far are extremely beginner level, covering absolute basics but as I progress I will add more complex problems and their solutions.
+This is a random collection of exercises I did at the start of my discovery of JavaScript.
+These are beginner-level snippets covering  basic JS concepts and syntax.

 ## Overview of contents